eleutheros/pybitcointools/README.md

 # Pybitcointools, Python library for Bitcoin signatures and transactions
+#### Note: I am moving from python to Racket Scheme, and I need to take this library with me.
+That is what this fork is about!
 ### Advantages:

 * Functions have a simple interface, inputting and outputting in standard formats